ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We did make use of DVC in the following way: We stored our data in google cloud buckets such that we did not need to store our data in github.
-Instead new users of our project can just dvc pull and github actions does this automatically when running the tests.
+Instead new users of our project can just use dvc pull and github actions does this automatically when running the tests.
 We did not do that for the dockerfiles as the setup with providing a json key for GCloud seemeed a bit tricky, if we didn't want to risk making that json file avaible online through the docker image.
 To the extent we did use dvc it made our project more scalable and shareable as large data files would not be a problem to share, even as the data files grows in size. ---

 ### Question 11